 Our commitment to research,

 Combine Bose’s 30 years of aviation headset research and development with its commitment to TSO certification, and it’s clear why Bose aviation headsets perform to a high standard.
 But the best way to understand that difference is by experiencing the A20 or the ProFlight Series 2 for yourself.
 You can do that risk-free with Bose’s 60-day test flight opportunity.

 What is TSO certification and why does it exist?

 TSOs come from the Federal Aviation Administration.
-And like aircraft and pilot certification, TSO authorization of aviation related equipment provides assurance from the FAA that the equipment has been tested and meets the basic standards set for the product category of aviation headsets.
+And like aircraft and pilot certification, TSO authorization of aviation-related equipment provides assurance from the FAA that the equipment has been tested and meets the basic standards set for the product category of aviation headsets.

 The FAA defines TSO as “a minimum performance standard for specified materials, parts and appliances used on civil aircraft.”

 In this case, “minimum performance standard” sets a high bar as the FAA’s mission is to “provide the safest aerospace system in the world.”
-This means that their minimum performance requirement is not a low standard.
+This means that its minimum performance requirement is not a low standard.

 In essence, TSO authorization grants the pilot or aircraft manufacturer assurance that the design, testing and manufacturing processes have been thoroughly inspected for a high standard of safety, reliability and durability.

 Achieving TSO certification is expensive, difficult and time-consuming – but completely worth the effort.